COSC3020/brute-force-sorting-swilso59-2/README.md

 ## Answer

-In our permutationSort function we have two main steps.
-Those are generating all the permutations and checking if the permutation is sorted.
+In our permutationSort function we have two main steps generating all the permutations and checking if the permutation is sorted.
 1. generatePermutations: We know that there are $n!$ possible permutations for an array of size $n$.
 The function uses recursions to swap the elements to generate each permrutation.
 Since every possible permutation is generated the number of recursive calls the reach the base case is $n!$. each time a permutation is created we add it to the results which is linear and does not change the dominant $n!$ complexity.
 2. isSorted: This function checks each element of the permutation to determine if the array is in ascending order.
 For each permutation, isSorted has to go through $n$ elements.
 This however does not effect the time as we are only interested in the dominant term as $n$ increases in size.

 This leaves user with the overall time complexity of $O(n!)$.

+The best case input for this implementation would be if the array was already sorted.
+This would cause the function to terminate once the sorted array is discovered based of the first permutation of the array that is checked.
+However the time complexity would not be effect because the getPermutation finds all the permutations prior to checking them if they are sorted.

+The worst case input for this implementation would be if the array was in decending order.
+This would cause the the would casue the sorted permutation to be the last one generated and checked.
+This would still not effect the overall time complexity.

+If we genereated permutations randomly and didn't use memory to store all the permutations.
+We would need to check if each current permutation is sorted, This means that if we randomly genereated the sorted permutation on the first try we would terminate the permutationSort.
+This would give use a best case time complexity of $O(n)$.
+The worst case would be still be $O(n!)$.